 Reflections on the Palm Tree

-The Caribbean Front of WYCJ stands with Jamaica, and we hope you will too.
+The Caribbean Front of WYCJ stands with Jamaica and all those affected by Hurricane Melissa, and we hope you will too.

-And despite this appreciation, it cannot be overlooked that hurricanes are evolving stronger than before, not only in strength, but in the number of occurrences.
-Only by implementing preventative strategies to mitigate, learn and adapt, and acquiring access to adequate resources can Caribbean countries reach a limit beyond preparedness, and embrace the environment with renewed respect!
+Only by implementing preventative strategies to mitigate, learn and adapt to these natural disasters, and acquiring access to adequate resources can Caribbean countries reach a limit beyond preparedness, and embrace the environment with renewed respect!

 As I watch Hurricane Melissa batter Jamaica, Haiti, The Dominican Republic, Cuba, The Bahamas, The Turks and Caicos, Bermuda… my heart goes out to every one who is living through it.